 Get the equivalent of 3 cups of fat-free or low-fat milk or dairy products (or soy,

 Regular exercise keeps your heart and the rest of your body in shape.
-These are ways
+Here are some

 Check with your healthcare provider before starting an exercise program if you've